fxlin/p3-tee/docs/quickstart.md

 The value is incremented by 2 -- our modification to TA works!

-### Alternative 2: A better way (shared binaries with QEMU, no reboot needed)
+### Choice 2: shared binaries with QEMU, no reboot needed

 With the above method, you will soon find it tedious to restart QEMU every time we change TA/CA sources.
 The solution is to share the TA/CA build outcome via a folder shared with the QEMU guest.

-On the development machine, from the OPTEE root:
+On the development machine, from the root of OPTEE source code:

 ```sh
 $ mkdir build/shared_folder